nais/demo/README.md

 If your app provides Prometheus metrics.
 The platform will collect the metrics and you will be able to visualize the metrics and set up alerts in grafana.
+We will also provide default dashboards for your application.

-Lets add some default metrics to your application.
+Lets add some  metrics to your application.

  - Add the following compile dependencies to the demo application